-Injured victims can seek compensation for damages including medical expenses, lost wages, hospitalization, surgeries, rehabilitation, therapy and pain and suffering.
-A personal injury claim may be filed against an at-fault party such as the driver of another vehicle.
-In cases where a defective ATV caused or contributed to the accident and injuries, the manufacturer of the ATV can be held accountable.
+Those injured can seek recovery for damages such as medical expenses, lost wages, hospitalization, surgeries, rehabilitation, therapy, and pain and suffering.
+A personal injury claim may be filed against an at-fault party, such as the driver of another vehicle.

 ATV Accident Statistics